Loswitha Murugani

 Loretta Andrade

-First an Animal & Wildlife Goodwill Ambassador & then a Corporate Professional, Sreenidhi Educational Group, Hyderabad
+First an Animal & Wildlife Goodwill Ambassador & then a Corporate Professional, N/A

-My background is mainly in species conservation, education and capacity development.
+My background is mainly in species conservation, education and capacity exchange.
 I researched mother-young interactions in gorillas and chimpanzees, in captivity and the wild.
 After that, I worked for three years in Indonesia, where I developed and implemented youth ambassador and community engagement programmes on local and regional scales.
-I work as Community Manager at WildHub since 2020, and I am on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.
+I co-founded WildHub, a community of nature conservation professionals, in 2020 and work as their Community Lead.
+I am furthermore on the Advisory Board of the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent where I obtained my PhD on capacity development for conservation in 2022.

 Hello, I am a conservation biologist who has been lucky enough to work for some of the biggest eNGOs in a number of counties.
 I am very interested in threatened species recovery and am currently the director of the Chagos Conservation Trust that aims to conserve the incredible species and ecosystems of the Chagos Archipelago.

-Previously, I was working with BirdLife International on forest governance issues and in my previous life I worked in the development sector in the United States.
+Hello!
+I'm Léa and I'm a WildLearning Specialist with WildTeam UK.
+I help create, design and deliver training courses.
+I love getting to know all the participants and learning from them :) Previously, I was working with BirdLife International on forest governance issues and in my previous life I worked in the development sector in the United States.
 Education-wise, I have studied economic development, international relations as well as tropical forestry in the past.
+Hope to catch you in a WildHub social!

 Master in Animal Biology, with a deep interest in biodiversity conservation, restoration and climate change.
 Former collaborator of CoalitionWILD and the Global Rewilding Alliance.
 Former Coordinator of Actions and Partnerships at Plant-for-the-Planet Brazil and Co-Director at Youth Climate Leaders, currently working as a Climate Change Specialist at WWF-Brazil.